 Sum Tyms Bytin Sum Tyms Bit

-Riddley Walker, the cult novel by Russell Hoban first published in 1980, is the Canterbury Festival Read for 2020.
+Riddley Walker is the Canterbury Festival Read for 2020.
 It will also be the inspiration for the Saveas Writers’ International Writing Competition 2020.

 Set in post-apocalyptic East Kent and written in a futuristic Kentish dialect, Riddley Walker continues to exert a powerful influence over contemporary readers, writers and critics.
-Canterbury is at the heart of Riddley’s world – so where better to host a celebration of its legacy?
+Canterbury is at the heart of Riddley’s world – so where better to host a virtual celebration of its legacy from?

 In a world alive to the climate crisis, a viral pandemic, species loss and social injustices, Hoban’s warning to the future is provocative and salutary.
 What have we learned in the four decades since the book was written?
 What must we preserve, or change, before it’s too late?

 Riddley Walker is the story of a boy who discovers that a new version of an old weapon might be being recreated.
 Civilisation has been slowly rebuilt over two thousand years, so that technology has reached the level of the iron age – but all this risked being destroyed.

 The heart of the novel is a strange language, evolved or devolved English, corrupted proper names, slang, new coinages – in a word, riddleyspeak – that we are forced to learn as we read the novel: